Ingress

 • Creating a Kubernetes secret to hold the certificate.

-• Creating a new set of ingress rules to add port 443 and the details of how to access the certificates.
+• Adding a new set of ingress rules to enable HTTPS on port 443, and load the SSL certificate from the Kubernetes secret.

 Next we will create a TLS secret using the certificates created in the previous step.